Templates of Embodiment

 - How we handle transitions – what did passing through the portal of implantation tell us about transitional states?

-VENUE:The Earthspirit Education Centre, Dundon, nr.
-Somerton, Somerset.
+VENUE:EarthSpirit Education Centre, Dundon, nr.
+Somerton, Somerset TA11 6PE, UK

 TO APPLY:Conscious Embodiment Trainings